Persistence of Heterodimensional Cycles: Local stabilization of heterodimensional cycles in the saddle case

-In the next two lemmas, we investigate the iterations of $W^u_{loc}(O_1)$ and $W^s_{loc}(O_2)$.
+Let us now prove Proposition \ref{prop:inclusionlem}.
+The first step is to investigate the iterations of $W^u_{loc}(O_1)$ and $W^s_{loc}(O_2)$.
 Whether their iterates intersect the region `reserved' for the emergence of blenders is crucial for the stabilization of heterodimensional cycles.